learnpytest/server-logger/README.md

 $ npm run dev

 ## Usage
-- By refreshing web app on browser, you will see the time when each request is received by server on console
+- By refreshing web app on browser, you will see below information on console standard output:
-# server-logger
-# server-logger
+  - the time when each request is received by server
+  - the HTTP method and path of request
+  - the time gap between receiving request and sending response on server